2006 Nukuʻalofa riots: 2018

 In July 2018, Tonga was expected to begin the repayments of loans from China for reconstruction that ended up being US$100 million+ to the Chinese government.
-The commitment to begin this process was made by 'Akilisi Pohiva.
+The commitment to begin this process was made by ʻAkilisi Pōhiva.

 Maintaining the state of emergency

 In late January 2008, the Tongan authorities renewed a Proclamation of Public Order for the sixteenth month running, a lingering aftermath of the riots.
 The statement reads: "It is hereby proclaimed that there continues to exist a state of danger" in central Nukuʻalofa.
 According to the Proclamation, the area will remain "controlled and maintained by the Tonga Police Force and Tonga Defence Services for the sole purpose of maintaining public order for all people of the country".
 Tongan information minister Afualo Matoto announced that the state of emergency would probably be maintained for another three months (i.e., until the end of April).
-This was criticised by Tongan pro-democracy advocate Akilisi Pohiva: "I don’t see any reason for government to continue to hold on to the emergency power."
+This was criticised by Tongan pro-democracy advocate ʻAkilisi Pōhiva: "I don’t see any reason for government to continue to hold on to the emergency power."

 The state of emergency was lifted in August 2008.
-Member of Parliament 'Akilisi Pohiva noted that the government had probably chosen to wait until after the coronation of King George Tupou V to put an end to it.
+Member of Parliament ʻAkilisi Pōhiva noted that the government had probably chosen to wait until after the coronation of King George Tupou V to put an end to it.
 It was, however, re-imposed in September, despite the objections of pro-democracy members of Parliament.

 Operation Kaliloa

 A joint investigation into the riots by the Tonga police, Australian Federal Police and New Zealand Police, codenamed Operation Kaliloa, began.
 678 people were arrested, some under controversial circumstances, with former Police Minister Clive Edwards also being charged after claiming that soldiers had engaged in indiscriminate beatings.
 Democratic leader ʻAkilisi Pōhiva was arrested on charges of sedition, along with Edwards and a number of other pro-democracy MPs and activists.
 In total there were 320 prosecutions related to the riots.
 No-one was convicted of any political charge.
 Most non-sedition charges against MPs were withdrawn in September 2007, and all were ultimately acquitted in March 2009.
 Democracy campaigner Sione Halafuka Vea was acquitted in July 2007.
 Charges against businesswoman 'Ofa Simiki, who the government had claimed masterminded the riots, were withdrawn in April 2008.
 MP ʻIsileli Pulu was acquitted on charges of abetting murder and arson in July 2008.
 Sedition charges against broadcaster Sione Sangster Saulala were also dismissed that month.
 Charges against Edwards were dismissed in May 2010.

 The state of emergency declared on 17 November 2006 was extended several times.
-It was finally ended in January 2011 once the new Prime Minister took office following the 2010 election.
+It was finally ended in January 2011 once the new Prime Minister took office following the 2010 election, itself preceded by constitutional reform.